 - Most students do work with a conversation partner, though it is not required because it is not possible to find a conversation partner for all languages.

 If the language I’m interested in is offered here, just not at the level I need, can I use an instructor of that language as my conversation partner?

 - If the instructor agrees to work with you in that way, yes.
 However, you will need to train your conversation partner to work with you on our own personalized goals rather than to function in the typical mode of a language instructor.

 What kind of learner do I need to be to succeed in teaching myself a language?

-- You need to be self-motivated, disciplined, and willing to spend about 10 hours per week outside of class working on your language (whether on your own or with a conversation partner).
+- You need to be self-motivated, disciplined, and willing to spend about 10 hours per week during the academic year outside of class working on your language (whether on your own or with a conversation partner).